Set Password for Internal PostgreSQL Instances

 alation_conf pgsql.config.password

-alation_conf alation_analytics.pgsql.password
+alation_conf lineage-service.pgsql.password

 The parameter(s) should display an empty value.